ovflowd/raise/docs/class/App-Models-Response-Data.md

-App\Models\Response\Service
+App\Models\Response\Data
 ===============

-Class Service.
+Class Model.

-This is the Response Model of a Service
+This is the base class using
-Contains a List of Service of a Service Register set Response
+the Definition of MVC Models

+A Model stores Data and manipulate it.

-* Class name: Service
+* Class name: Data
 * Namespace: App\Models\Response
 * Parent class: [App\Models\Communication\Model](App-Models-Communication-Model.md)